A coma is a state of unconsciousness where a person is unresponsive and cannot be woken.

 In the longer term, healthcare staff will give supportive treatment on a hospital ward.
 This can involve providing nutrition, trying to prevent infections, moving the person regularly so they don't develop bedsores, and gently exercising their joints to stop them becoming tight.

 What you can do as a visitor

 The experience of being in a coma differs from person to person.
 Some people feel they can remember events that happened around them while they were in a coma, while others don't.

 Some people have reported feeling enormous reassurance from the presence of a loved one when coming out of a coma.

-- show them your love and support – even just sitting and holding their hand can be a great comfort
+- show them your love and support – even just sitting and holding their hand or stroking their skin can be a great comfort

 Recovering from a coma

 Some people will make a full recovery and be completely unaffected by the coma.
-Others may not be able to do some of the things they used to do and may need to have physiotherapy, occupational therapy and psychotherapy during a period of rehabilitation.
-They may need care for the rest of their lives.
+Others will have disabilities caused by the damage to their brain.
+They may need physiotherapy, occupational therapy and psychological assessment and support during a period of rehabilitation, and may need care for the rest of their lives.

 Further information and support

-For further information and support from healthcare professionals and the families of people in a coma, you may find the following resources helpful:
+For further information and support from healthcare professionals and the families of people in a coma, you may find the following websites helpful: